chia030/Cinemaxxx-Frontend/readme.md

 •    Let users reserve tickets for a specific show. - 6 story points *DONE*
 •    Finishing unfinished stories from last sprint *DONE*
 •    Implement security and login. - Not finished
 •    Other features.
-(Checking for resrvations)
+(Checking for reservations)

 ## Backend/API code: